 Two recently commercialised examples of our product partner strategy are Elevate Services’ Cael Verify, and Beagle Asia Pacific, our joint venture with Canadian technology start-up Beagle.
 The success of our model with these early ventures has led to new partnering opportunities with a handful of great new companies.
 We are excited to see where these opportunities lead.

 At Corrs, we're constantly evaluating market opportunities, technological advancements and partnerships that improve efficiency, add value and enhance client experience.
 The value that our open innovation strategy is delivering to this process, and to our clients, our firm and the legal industry as a whole, is clear.
 We’ll continue to embrace it for many years to come.

-For further information on the technologies and applications mentioned in this article, please see our Pioneering@Corrs flyer here.
-You can also view the presentation Graeme gave on our open innovation strategy at the 2017 Legal Innovation & Tech Fest here.
+You can view the presentation Graeme gave on our open innovation strategy at the 2017 Legal Innovation & Tech Fest here.

 This publication is introductory in nature.
 Its content is current at the date of publication.
 It does not constitute legal advice and should not be relied upon as such.
 You should always obtain legal advice based on your specific circumstances before taking any action relating to matters covered by this publication.
 Some information may have been obtained from external sources, and we cannot guarantee the accuracy or currency of any such information.